Ernest Augustus, King of Hanover, Duke of Cumberland

 Frederica of Mecklenburg-Strelitz in 1796 by Johann Friedrich August Tischbein; Credit – Wikipedia

 On June 20, 1837, Ernest’s eldest surviving brother King William IV died and the only child of Prince Edward, Duke of Kent succeeded her uncle as Queen Victoria.
 Upon the accession of Queen Victoria, Ernest became King of Hanover.
-Up until that point, Hanoverian kings of the United Kingdom were also Electors or Kings of Hanover.
+Hanoverian kings of the United Kingdom were also Electors or Kings of Hanover.
 However, Hanover followed the Salic Law which did not allow female succession.
-Ernest Augustus, as the eldest surviving son of King George III, became King of Hanover, his wife became Queen Consort of Hanover, and his son George became Crown Prince of Hanover.
-Ernest arrived in Hanover (Germany) eight days after his brother King William IV died on June 20, 1837, to take up his duties as the new King of Hanover.
+Ernest Augustus, the eldest surviving son of King George III, became King of Hanover, his wife became Queen Consort of Hanover, and his son George became Crown Prince of Hanover.
+Ernest arrived in Hanover (now in Germany) eight days after his brother King William IV died on June 20, 1837, to take up his duties as the new King of Hanover.
 He only returned to England once, when he attended the wedding of his niece Princess Augusta of Cambridge on June 18, 1843.

 Queen Frederica died after a short illness on June 29, 1841, at the age of 63.
 Ernest commissioned the architect Georg Ludwig Friedrich Laves to build a mausoleum for his wife and himself.
 The mausoleum was built from 1842 – 1847 in the garden of the chapel at Schloss Herrenhausen, which was destroyed during World War II.
 A decision to rebuild the palace was made in 2007, and reconstruction was completed in 2013.
 Today the mausoleum is in the Berggarten, part of the Herrenhausen Gardens.

-The Revolutions of 1848, which led to the fall of King Louis Philippe I of the French, encouraged citizens of Hanover and citizens of other German kingdoms, principalities, and duchies to demand German national unity, freedom of the press, and freedom of assembly.
+The Revolutions of 1848, which led to the fall of King Louis Philippe I of the French, encouraged the citizens of Hanover and citizens of other German kingdoms, principalities, and duchies to demand German national unity, freedom of the press, and freedom of assembly.
 Ernest was initially reluctant to make concessions, but the citizens’ demands threatened to spark a revolution against the monarchy.
 To prevent a revolution, Ernest agreed to reforms.
 He appointed liberal politician Johann Carl Bertram Stüve, the deputy of the national assembly in the Kingdom of Hanover and liberal interior minister to create a modern constitution for the Kingdom of Hanover.
-The new constitution, which came into effect on September 5, 1848, guaranteed freedom of the press, freedom of assembly, the separation of the judiciary and administration, and the equality of all religions.
+The new constitution became effective on September 5, 1848, and guaranteed freedom of the press, freedom of assembly, the separation of the judiciary and administration, and the equality of all religions.
 Because of the freedoms granted in the 1848 constitution, Ernest’s popularity greatly increased.

 Ernest Augustus, King of Hanover; Credit – Wikipedia